johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-RSA.md

 description: "RSA"
 ---

-# RSA Connector Overview
+# Setup a RSA Connector

-Let only the devices you trust in—powered by RSA ID Plus and Microsoft Edge for Business.
 Take control with the RSA Device Trust Connector for Microsoft Edge for Business.
 This connector leverages device signals from Microsoft Edge so only verified, managed endpoints can access critical apps.
 By coupling strong identity authentication with device posture checks, you extend protection far beyond just who logs in, accelerating Zero Trust maturity without complex setups.

-## Connector Setup and Configuration Steps
+## Configure the RSA Connector

+Visit [this page](https://community.rsa.com/s/product-integration/a9HPO0000000eWv2AI/edge-for-business) to learn how to enable an RSA Device Trust Connector.

-## Edge Management Service
+### Configure the Connector in the Edge Management Service

-###  Microsoft Admin Center

-#### Step-by-step Instructions

 1. **Navigate to the Microsoft Admin Center**
    Go to [https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors)